UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

 - **All the source files are stored in the content directory**.
 Posts in Pelican are divided into two categories: blogs and static pages.
 All the pages in the site header are static pages.
 These reside in content/pages.
 The posts that make up the "news" section are blog posts and go straight in the content directory.
 Various images and files that are linked to in either pages or posts go into their respective folders.
 - **The generated output files go in the output directory**.
 The contents of this directory are then uploaded to our hosting webspace and constitute the actual website.
 - **The pelican-theme-gum directory holds the theme template and css files for the site**.
-Again, unless tinkering with the theme, you need not touch this directory at all.
+Again, unless tinkering with the theme, one need not touch this directory at all.
 - The pelican-plugins directory is a git repository in itself.
-Most of the time, you will not deal with this directory at all.
+Most of the time, one will not deal with this directory at all.
 We only use the tag_cloud plugin.
 The commands mentioned enough will correctly clone this directory.

-Once you've cloned the repository, make your changes and save them.
+Once one has cloned the repository, they make changes and save them.
 **Note**: Changes can be made to files using the Github web interface also.
-However, to run Pelican and preview changes, you have to download the sources anyway.
+However, to run Pelican and preview changes, the sources must be downloaded anyway.

 Preview, confirm and commit
 ----------------------------